mahmodsallam/weather/README.md

 ## Features
-- Search city by city name.
+- Search weather status by city name.
-- get the current location and.
+- get the current location and get the current weather status.

 ## What I Used